vijayksgitaccount/VijayMySQLDBProject/README.md

 # VijayMySQLDBProject
-This is a test project for learning GitHub basics
+This is a test project for learning GitHub basics.
 This is my first GitHub project